Achieving GDPR Compliance: A Guide for Businesses

 GDPR compliance steps

-Some useful concepts to help navigate GDPR are:
+Concepts to help navigate GDPR

 • If a cloud-hosted company is collecting or using your personal data, you are a data subject.
 The company holding the data is the data controller.